mongojack/mongojack/CONTRIBUTING.md

 </server>
 ```
 Then run `mvn site:site` to generate the documentation and `mvn site:deploy` to deploy it.
 Check on [mongojack.org](http://mongojack.org) that the update was successful.

+### For a snapshot release:
+* mvn clean deploy <-> deploy a snapshot version of mongojack on https://oss.sonatype.org/index.html